Want to buy a London home? Brexit isn't the only thing to watch

 Some overseas investors who made a splash in the London market are selling out.

 Next up?
-Lodha Developers Ltd. is looking to raise about 472 million pounds by selling its stakes in projects on Lincoln Square and at the former Canadian diplomatic premises at Mayfair's Grosvenor Square.
+Lodha Developers Ltd is looking to raise about £472 million (S$818 million) by selling its stakes in projects on Lincoln Square and at the former Canadian diplomatic premises at Mayfair's Grosvenor Square.

 Sellers who put their homes on the market are facing the lowest chances of securing a sale in 10 years.